The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 Sites with same font heading + body: 67.1%

-Sites with serif anywhere: 8.4%67.1% of sites use the same font for both headings and body text.
-This eliminates one of the most basic typographic tools for creating hierarchy and visual interest.
-Read more about why this matters in our typography problem article.
+Sites with serif anywhere: 8.4%67.1% of sites use one font for both headings and body, throwing away the most basic tool for hierarchy and visual interest.
+We cover why this matters in our typography problem article.

-Only 8.4% of AI-built sites use a serif font anywhere.
-In contrast, roughly 35% of professionally designed sites use serifs for at least headings.
-This is another strong differentiator.
+Only 8.4% of AI-built sites use a serif anywhere.
+Around 35% of professionally designed sites use serifs for at least their headings.
+That single choice is one of the cheapest differentiators available.

 Framework Breakdown